 In an effort to help calm the nerves during the crazy period, I decided to put together this guide to help you understand your risks during expiration week.

 Exercise and assignment is nearly all about where your strike price is in relation to the current stock price at expiration.

 When the stock price is above the strike price, a call is considered in-the-money (ITM).
-The situation is reversed when the strike price exceeds stock price — a call is then considered out-of-the-money (OTM).
-An at-the-money option (ATM) is one whose strike price equals (or nearly equals) the stock price.
+The situation is reversed when the strike price exceeds the stock price — a call is then considered out-of-the-money (OTM).
+An at-the-money option (ATM) has a strike price equal to (or nearly equal to) the stock price.

 OTM Options = Low Probability of Exercise/Assignment

-Although an option holder has the right to exercise his or her options position prior to expiration regardless of whether the options are IN or OUT of the money, the reality is that if you are holding a short option and your strikes are OTM then you stand a very small chance of being assigned.
+Although an option holder has the right to exercise their option position prior to expiration regardless of whether the option is IN or OUT of the money, the reality is that if you are holding a short option and your strikes are OTM then you have a very small chance of being assigned.

 If you are holding short ITM option positions at expiration I would start planning an exit strategy quickly.
 Buying back the position is usually your best decision to avoid assignment or exercise.
 And please for the love of Buffett, don't wait until the last day!